joshHug/LeidenITP/labs/lab2.md

 ## Booleans Practice

-In the lecture, we covered Booleans and operators.
+In the lecture, we covered booleans and operators.
 For example, the expression `True and False` evaluates to `False`.
 In other words `True and False == False`.

 The following statements cover all of the important facts we learned about the Boolean operators `not`, `and` and `or`.
 For a further refresher, you can refer to the lecture slides on [Brightspace](https://brightspace.universiteitleiden.nl/d2l/le/lessons/240322/topics/2628793).